Poffix-github/FHPC_exam_project/exercise_1/report.md

 ---

 One last thing to mention about the propagation is that I could have saved space and made the code slimmer by using a matrix to store all the data from other blocks and grouping up the sends and receives into one big send and one big receive.
 Additionally I would have problably also gained a little performance by doing this.
 The reason I did not follow this route is that the logic of sends and receives is not immediate to me and laying out every single operation has been a good exercise in parallelization mentality.
-As per the performance claim I already anticipated how the propagation is not the main drag, so in this aspect it is not a real concern.

 ### 2.7 Multithreading
 Since I choose a simple approach to the Game of Life all the heavy computation is inside for loops, nested for loops to be precise.